10 Pro Tips for a Captivating Presentation Design

 • Hierarchy is Key: Use different font sizes and weights to establish a hierarchy of information.
 If you want your audience to notice a particular point, make it larger or bolder than the surrounding text.
 For instance, your main takeaway should pop out, enticing them to remember.

 • Contrast for Emphasis: Use contrasting colours between text and background to enhance visibility.
-Make that key statistic blue against a white background for a powerful effect—visibility is your ally!
+Make that key statistic stand out in blue on a white background for a powerful effect—visibility is your ally!

 • Avoid All-Caps for Body Text: While all-caps can be effective for titles, avoid them in body text.
 It can feel like you’re shouting at your audience, making reading tougher.